What is A/R Factoring?

 - Factoring provides a quick boost to cash flow, sometimes within 24 hours

-- Factoring can be customized and managed so that it provides necessary capital when a company needs it.
+- You can customize and manage Factoring so that it provides necessary capital when a company needs it.

 - The financing does not show up on a balance sheet as debt.